 Standard carb caps are simple, with a rounded end that acts as the cap and a handle to hold during the dabbing process.

-Named for their bubblelike shape, bubble carb caps, which were designed to work with flat-top quartz bangers caps have hollow stems that extend from both the top and bottom of the cap, creating the carb.
-The rounded shape creates a seal against the flat top, which allows the concentrate to vaporize faster.
-The shape also allows dabbers to easily rotate the carb cap, which can move the concentrate across the banger faster (known as “chasing”), making for a more efficient dab.
+Named for their bubble-like shape, bubble carb caps have hollow stems that extend from both the top and bottom of the cap, creating the carb.
+They were designed to work with the flat-top quartz carb cap, The rounded shape creates a seal against the flat top, which allows the concentrate to vaporize faster.
+The shape also allows carb cap dabbers to easily rotate the dab cap, which can move the concentrate across the banger faster (known as chasing), making for a more efficient dab.

 In terms of materials, most carb caps are titanium, quartz, or glass.

 Step 1: Apply a dab to heated nail or banger surface.

 Step 2: Cover the nail or banger with the carb cap.